 Helen Tsang is a practicing architect licensed in California specializing in residential architecture.
 In addition to glass, Helen's passion is music.
 She started playing the piano at the young age of four, studied the violin and flute briefly before settling down with the cello.
 She performs in the cello section of the San Francisco Civic Symphony – a community orchestra that gives free concerts in San Francisco quarterly.

 In 2006, Helen, along with Hayley, discovered the magic of glass while searching for interesting beads to incorporate into their jewelry.
-Helen has had the privilege of studying under Claudia Trimbur-Pagel, Cynthia Tilker and Norikazu Kogure, and was the teaching assistant for Holly Cooper.
+Helen has had the privilege of studying under Claudia Trimbur-Pagel, Cynthia Tilker, and Norikazu Kogure (author of the popular book, Tonbo Dama), and was the teaching assistant for Holly Cooper.
 Helen loves drawing on glass and has spent numerous hours perfecting her stringer control.
 Her latest series is inspired by the Byzantine style jewelry.

 Education and Professional License 1986 – Licensed Architect, California 1984 – Bachelor of Architecture, University of Hawaii at Manoa